Perception and Injustice

 Grandma placed her hand on my shoulder.
 “Honey, that’s just an old belt your grandpa wrapped around the tongue to keep those two pieces together.”

-My grandparents had learned from hard childhoods, and raising their own children during the Great Depression to never let anything go to waste.
-As long as anything still had a use, in any way, it was never discarded.
-Grandpa would even save rusty bent nails, place them on the concrete and tap out the bent part with a hammer so the nail could be reused.
+My grandparents had learned from hard childhoods and raising their own children during the Great Depression to never let anything go to waste.
+As long as anything still had any use, it was never discarded.
+Grandpa would even save rusty bent nails, place them on the concrete, and tap out the bent part with a hammer so the nail could be reused.
 The belt on the rake tongue was no exception.
 It merely transitioned from the function of holding up someone’s pants to the function of holding a couple of pieces together on the wooden tongue of the hay rake.
 Only my illusion had made it seem like something else.

-This was one of my earliest lessons in recognizing that what I think, and what actually is the truth can be two entirely different things.
-Perception is never fact, but as human beings, we tend to behave as though our perception is fact.
+This was one of my earliest lessons in recognizing that what I think, and what actually is the truth, can be two entirely different things.
+Perception is never fact, but as human beings, we tend to behave as though it is.
 Our conflicts never come over arguments about truth because truth is that which is irrefutable.
 It can neither be denied nor argued, although we often argue about our perception of truth.
 Arguments are always about perception or belief.
 Truth offers no argument because there is no denying that it is what it is.
 However, perception is an entirely different thing.
 It is a construct, purely of the mind, yet it can be very powerful.
-On that day when I was about six years old, my perception literally caused me to hallucinate that an old belt was actually a living snake.
-It was only when someone revealed the fact to me, and I was willing to listen, that I saw the truth instead of my illusion.
+On the day I was about six years old, my perception caused me to hallucinate that an old belt was a living snake.
+It was only when someone revealed the truth to me, and I was willing to listen, that I saw the truth instead of my illusion.

 Here is a fact.
 Every one of us will misperceive or hallucinate something every day of our lives.
 None of us sees the world the way it actually is.
 We see our world through the veil of our own perception.
 What we call reality is merely that which we all agree upon.
-Regardless of our shared concept of reality, whatever we look upon is altered by our own mind to fit within the framework of our beliefs, fears and judgments.
+Regardless of our shared concept of reality, whatever we look upon is altered by our own mind to fit within the framework of our beliefs, fears, and judgments.
 It is only by considering that there is another way of looking at something that we are ever able to see anything differently.
 Only by recognizing that we experience perception are we able to see the truth.
-Those who don’t realize that they see the world through their own perception are lost to their illusions.
-Those who realize that what they see is illusion formed by perception are able to learn how to see beyond perception.
+Those who don’t realize that they see the world through their own perception are lost in their illusions.
+Those who realize that what they see is an illusion of perception are able to learn to see beyond it.

-It was enlightening for me when I came to understand that I do not have to maintain the legacy of my ancestors, or others who influenced, or manipulated me.
+It was enlightening for me when I came to understand that I do not have to maintain the legacy of my ancestors or others who influenced or manipulated me.
 They may have gotten it wrong.
 They may have suffered emotional wounds, rehearsed perceptions based on those wounds, and may have passed those rehearsals on to me.
 Small children believe what they are taught.
-They do not have the cognitive development to question the teaching that comes through what others say to them, and how others treat them.
-However, children also draw conclusions based on experiences from childhood, and then develop belief systems based on those conclusions.
-Once a belief is set in place, it can be a very powerful thing, so strong that it seems impossible to see the world a different way.
+They do not have the cognitive development to question the teaching that comes through what others say to them and how others treat them.
+However, children also conclude childhood experiences and then develop belief systems based on those conclusions.
+Once a belief is set in place, it can be very powerful, so strong that it seems impossible to see the world in a different way.
 Our ego ferociously defends what we believe.
 Whatever fits with the belief, it accepts.
-Whatever does not fit with the belief, it argues and rejects.
-Often we do not see things as they actually are until we are in crisis.
+Whatever does not fit with the belief is argued against and rejected.
+Often, we do not see things as they actually are until we are in crisis.
 At that time, our illusions shatter against the wall of reality, and it can be a very painful process.

-When I first recognized that I can choose to see the world differently, it was an important experience for me.
+When I first recognized that I could choose to see the world differently, it was an important experience for me.
 Not only did my world change, but my personality changed.
 My demeanor changed.
 I went from being a shy, self-conscious, and angry young man to becoming a person who can love and affirm himself, as well as offer that same love and affirmation to others.
 This transformation did not come in an instant, but came over many years of actively rehearsing the character I wanted to create.
-It came through trial and error and through recognizing the cause and effect of thinking.
-Not only does thought affect how I feel, it affects how others relate to me and it affects how I commune with the world in general.
+It came through trial and error and by recognizing the cause-and-effect of thinking.
+Not only does thought affect how I feel, but it also affects how others relate to me and how I commune with the world in general.
 It was an extremely enlightening process when I came to realize that the world literally gives back to me what I send forth.
 This does not mean that everyone treats me with respect all the time, or that I am always positive.
-Although I try, I don’t yet perfectly practice what I intend.
-Yet I know I reap from the world what I sew in my thoughts, because my thoughts create the expressions on my face, the choices I make, and the actions take.
-When those thoughts are more consistently life affirming, so is my experience.
+Although I try, I don’t yet practice what I intend perfectly.
+Yet I know I reap from the world what I sew in my thoughts, because my thoughts create the expressions on my face, the choices I make, and the actions I take.
+When those thoughts are more consistently life-affirming, so is my experience.

 We are all treated with disrespect and dishonor at some point in our lives.
-We are all perceived as snakes by someone, somewhere, some time.
+We are all perceived as snakes by someone, somewhere, sometime.
 We may have grown up being treated with abuse and disrespect.
 If so, we may have developed perceptions of the world based on discounting and devaluing ourselves.
-If we continue to accept disrespect from others, it is because we have developed the belief that it is what we deserve.
+If we continue to accept disrespect from others, it is because we have come to believe it is what we deserve.
 Having been victimized, we may see the world from the role of a victim.
-We may not realize that we don’t have to continue through life in the roles that were assigned to us.
+We may not realize that we don’t have to continue living our lives in the roles assigned to us.
 Freedom comes in the recognition that our childhood or other experiences did not create us.
 We continue to create ourselves.
 The world does not create us.
 We interact with the world based on what we create within ourselves.
-If we blame the world, and see ourselves as victims of the injustices that have been done to us, then we are rehearsing the role of victim.
-If we don’t want to be victims, then we have to stop thinking like victims, and stop acting like victims.
-It is a difficult lesson to learn that we do not have to become a victim regardless of how ruthlessly another person may treat us.
+If we blame the world and see ourselves as victims of the injustices that have been done to us, then we are rehearsing the role of victim.
+If we don’t want to be victims, then we have to stop thinking like victims and stop acting like victims.
+It is a difficult lesson to learn that we do not have to become a victim, regardless of how ruthlessly another person may treat us.

-Until we become willing to see the world a different way, then it will manifest the way it has continued to manifest.
+Until we are willing to see the world in a different way, it will continue to manifest as it has.
 Until we become willing to recognize that we each have the power and responsibility to change ourselves, our experience of the world will remain the same.
 Therefore, we can only change the world by first changing ourselves.
 We cannot wait for someone else to change first, for what if that person never sees past perception?
 What if that person never makes the effort to change?
 Then the world remains stuck in the insane cycle of victim and victimizer.
 Our responsibility to the world is therefore our responsibility to ourselves and our responsibility to ourselves is our responsibility to the world.
 There are lyrics to an old song, “Let there be peace on earth and let it begin with me.”
-The truth is, there can no other way for peace on earth to occur, because how insane is this statement?
+The truth is, there can be no other way for peace on earth to occur, because how insane is this statement?
 “Let’s stop retaliating.
 You go first.”
-If I am not willing to be the one who goes first, then peace remains an impossibility.
+If I am not willing to be the one who goes first, peace remains impossible.

-If we do take responsibility to manage our thinking and behavior, and we look beyond perception, the world is not going to instantly change, but each person who accepts the responsibility to change from within will begin to see differences in how they feel, and how they interact with the world, as well as how they experience others who share the world.
-Every person who takes the responsibility to relinquish the role of victim becomes part of the ultimate process, and each one becomes a drop of water that collectively wears away the stone of injustice.
+If we do take responsibility for managing our thinking and behavior and look beyond perception, the world is not going to change instantly.
+Still, each person who accepts the responsibility to change from within will begin to see differences in how they feel, how they interact with the world, and how they experience others who share it.
+Every person who takes responsibility for relinquishing the role of victim becomes part of the ultimate process, and each becomes a drop of water that, collectively, wears away the stone of injustice.

 Can we still suffer injustice even if we have chosen to give up victimization?
-Of course we can.
-It is how we interpret it, and how we deal with it that matters.
+Of course, we can.
+It is how we interpret it and how we deal with it that matters.
 The question becomes, what would the world be like if each one of us adopted this one simple goal?
 “Relinquish all malicious intent.”
-What could the world become if we stopped making excuses for our malicious thoughts, however benign we judge them to be, and simply elected to focus our intent on eliminating those thoughts regardless of initial anger over feeling unfairly treated?
+What could the world become if we stopped making excuses for our malicious thoughts, however benign we judge them to be, and instead focused our intent on eliminating them, regardless of the initial anger at feeling unfairly treated?
 Take just a moment to imagine that.

 Is it possible to have a world with no malice?
 Yes, but only if we cease to justify malice within ourselves.
 The world can only change from anguish to peace if we individually commit, and refuse to rehearse the role of victim or victimizer.

 Since the only power that any human being possesses is the power to choose what we will think, say or do at any given moment, then I cannot determine whether another person will make the choice to eliminate internal malice.
 Each one of us has the spiritual right to choose whatever it is we choose, and none of us has the right to determine another’s choice.
 In fact, it is impossible.
 I can only determine whether I will commit myself to giving up malice.
 If the other person chooses to maintain malice, it is their right to do so because choice is the only gift of life that we all share equally, and we all share an equal right to it.
 Since nobody gets it all right all the time, I may struggle at eliminating malice from my thinking, especially at first.
 It may take a very long time to get good at it.
 In fact, I do not yet personally consider myself anywhere near the top of the class.
 I may make mistakes and slip back into the role of victim, but the more I practice, the better I will become at clearing away malicious intent.
 The more I clear away malicious intent within myself, the more others will feel invited to do the same.
-I don’t have to proselytize or convince, I only need to practice, and through that practice will the invitation be sent.
-It is important that I not expect perfection, for perfectionism is internal criticism, and is, therefore, a form of malice toward myself.
-Instead, I only need to remind myself of the goal I have chosen, and like learning to ride a bicycle, get back on it again, and again.
-In time, I will begin to act what I rehearse.
-I will then begin to perceive the world in a different way.
-Veil after veil of my illusions will begin to lift, and I may yet realize that what I thought was danger and evil, is no more a threat to ultimate reality than an old belt wrapped around a piece of wood on an antiquated rake.
+I don’t have to proselytize or convince; I only need to practice, and through that practice, the invitation will be sent.
+It is important that I not expect perfection, for perfectionism is internal criticism and is, therefore, a form of malice toward myself.
+Instead, I only need to remind myself of the goal I have chosen and, like learning to ride a bicycle, get back on it again and again.
+In time, I will begin to act out what I rehearse.
+I will then begin to perceive the world differently.
+Veil after veil of my illusions will begin to lift, and I may yet realize that what I thought was danger and evil is no more a threat to ultimate reality than an old belt wrapped around a piece of wood on an antiquated rake.